 4.1 To effectively monitor and address the risk that persons abuse the financial system for money laundering and terrorist financing requires a significant amount of firms' time and resources.
-As at 31 December 2020 Banks reported that they collectively employ (including through contracts for services) 2,010 staff in the Isle of Man (2019: 2,100), of which 75 (4%) were reported as being in compliance and prevention of financial crime roles (2019: 74 / 4%).
-It was noted that some banks also reported that additional compliance personnel are based in other jurisdictions that undertake work in connection with the Isle of Man business.
+As at 31 December 2021 Banks reported that they collectively employ (including through contracts for services) 1,946 staff in the Isle of Man (2020: 2,010), of which 94 (5%) were reported as being in compliance and prevention of financial crime roles (2020: 75 / 4%).
+Some banks' data also included numbers of additional compliance personnel based in other jurisdictions that undertake work in connection with the Isle of Man business.